 The GAA believes that deciding what represents 'value for money' is subjective and that value for money will mean different things to different people.
 We think value for money can be judged by looking at the balance of all the costs paid by policyholders against the benefits and services provided from their policy.

-The GAA's opinion on the value for money delivered is that the Staff Scheme offers good value for money.
+The GAA's opinion on the value for money delivered by the Wesleyan workplace personal pensions is: